jalil-salame/jalil-salame.github.io/content/blog/rust_references.md

 - read the underlying type
 - (partially) overwrite the underlying type

-Memory safety makes copying references depend on them being writeable so we only have two degrees of freedom:
+Memory safety makes copying references depend on them being writable so we only have two degrees of freedom:

 | Action     | `&mut` | `&` | `?` | `?` |